MadrinanComLab/Exp-PocketBase/README.md

 <br/>

-And because of these changes, the `Auth.js` will looked like this:
+And because of these changes, `Auth.js` will look like this:
 ```javascript
 import UseLogin from "hooks/UseLogin";
 import UseLogout from "hooks/UseLogout";